 The B.S. degree in physics is recommended for students wishing to go to graduate school in physics.
-It also prepares a student for teaching physics, for graduate or professional schools, such as law school or education school, and for jobs in technical fields.
+There are optional emphases in astrophysics and biophysics.
+The degree prepares a student for teaching physics, for graduate or professional schools, such as law school or education school, and for jobs in technical fields.
 Students interested in teaching high school physics may need a secondary education certification along with the degree.